History

 Stephenson, at one time the Rich-Art Co. made stampings for him and they had about a dozen box car parts plated in chrome

-brake gear.
+and brake gear.
 The #495 never appeared on a USTTC product price list.
-Some of the #495 Rail Service cars made for Trains West had blue window material
+Some of the #495 Rail Service cars made for Trains West had blue window

-installed and were illuminated.
-This variation of the car came with the same pumpkin orange body but had a silver gray roof and a black frame.
-The graphics
+material installed and were illuminated.
+This variation of the car came with the same pumpkin orange body but had a silver gray roof and a black

-numbered #455.
-He approved the final tooling about the time he sold USTTC in 1984 to Anthony Consoli and his friend, Ron Stanley of Toms River, NJ.
-They
+tentatively numbered #455.
+He approved the final tooling about the time he sold USTTC in 1984 to Anthony Consoli and his friend, Ron Stanley of Toms

 In 1982, the Toy Train Collectors Society, headquartered in New York, sanctioned a limited edition stock car that was supplied as